£26.49 – £52.99

 Regional Harvest: late December to early January

-Characteristics: Rich, musky spice; intense high; Sativa-type architecture
+Characteristics: Rich, musky spice; intense high; semidwarf Sativa-type architecture

 Grow Type: Greenhouse or outdoors

-A classic first-class Lao landrace from arguably the most highly regarded cultivation centre of southern Laos.
-This is where some of the finest of each season’s “Thai” comes from, namely the golden seedless ganja known to long-term expats in Thailand.
+A classic Lao cannabis landrace from southern Laos.
+This region is the source of some of the finest of each season’s ‘Thai’, namely the golden seedless ganja known to long-term expats in Thailand.

 12 seeds, 5 seeds